Back to all articles

 While you may have been told that private browsing windows will keep your data safe, this is not always the case.
 Choosing the right private browser will determine how much of your data is tracked, the number of ads you see online, and your level of protection.

-If you are looking for an easy, everyday private browsing experience, then try Ghostery Private Browser.
+If you are looking for an easy, everyday experience with private browsers, then try Ghostery Private Browser.
 None of your personal user data is recorded.
 Ads, pop-ups, and trackers are blocked, so you can enjoy a faster experience without exposing yourself to harmful tracking.

 Ghostery provides a browser that empowers users to take control of their online privacy.
 Get detailed insight into the trackers running on the sites you visit.
 Make informed decisions about your browsing experience.
 Block ads, trackers, and annoying cookie consent banners.